ECSHackWeek/impedance.py/README.md

 [![Documentation Status](https://readthedocs.org/projects/impedancepy/badge/?version=latest)](https://impedancepy.readthedocs.io/en/latest/?badge=latest)

-## impedance.py is a library for making equivalent circuits and fitting them to Impedance data.
+# impedance.py is a Python package for working with impedance data

-Using a Sci-Kit-like API, we hope to make it more intuitive to fit EIS spectra with equivalent circuits.
+Using a [scikit-learn-like API](https://arxiv.org/abs/1309.0238), we hope to make visualizing, fitting, and analyzing impedance spectra more intuitive and reproducible.